 - The Oxygen Steering Committee, dedicated to eco-designed packaging and tasked with meeting the established target, held three meetings in 2022.
-An additional action area was added to the priority list this year, namely reducing the carbon footprint of our packaging, which brings the number of action areas to six: - Reduce the use of materials at source: - Ban controversial materials; - Aim for 100% recyclability or biodegradability; - Include as many recycled materials as possible; - Prioritize the use of renewable materials; - Reduce the carbon footprint of our packaging. - The buyer/packaging developer pairs that were set up in 2020 have continued working on the selected priorities and disseminating the results of their research over the Group's internal platform. - ◆ A new dedicated forum for eco-designed packaging attracted over 150 Group employees in March from various departments, subsidiaries and categories.
+An additional action area was added to the priority list this year, namely reducing the carbon footprint of our packaging, which brings the number of action areas to six: - Reduce the use of materials at source; - Ban controversial materials; - Aim for 100% recyclability or biodegradability; - Include as many recycled materials as possible; - Prioritize the use of renewable materials; - Reduce the carbon footprint of our packaging. - The buyer/packaging developer pairs that were set up in 2020 have continued working on the selected priorities and disseminating the results of their research over the Group's internal platform. - A new dedicated forum for eco-designed packaging attracted over 150 Group employees in March from various departments, subsidiaries and categories.
 The objectives of this event were to allow employees to take ownership of the priority areas, illustrated by concrete examples and to inspire by sharing successful experiences within the Group.
-Several French and international initiatives were presented during the forum.

-- Packaging eco-design projects, based on all the objectives of the Eco-Design Charter, have been initiated by all the subsidiaries.
+Several French and international initiatives were presented during the forum. - Packaging eco-design projects, based on all the objectives of the Eco-Design Charter, have been initiated by all the subsidiaries.
 2022 was rocked by a crisis affecting most of the materials used for packaging, which led to supply shortages, and a further crisis that saw spiraling energy prices.
 These events have led to delays in implementing the Group's waste improvement projects.
-However, here are a few examples: - St-Morêt: creation of a 500-gram tray whose simplified composition means that it can be fully recycled. - Tartar: integration of bio-based plastic representing up to 30% of the packaging's volume, while remaining recyclable. - Polenghi: reduced thickness of the pots and trays, resulting in 26 tons of plastic eliminated. - Saint Agur: incorporation of at least 20% recycled plastic with a medium-term objective of 40%, i.e. 33 tons of recycled plastic to date. - Bresse Bleu: the cheese packaging is now 100% recyclable, representing 10 tons of complex packaging that can be recycled every year. - Lucina: elimination of the plastic lid, which not only lowers the amount of plastic used, but also reduces the size of the transport boxes and improves the truck fill rate.
+However, here are a few examples:

+- St-Morêt: creation of a 500-gram tray whose simplified composition means that it can be fully recycled. - Tartar: integration of bio-based plastic representing up to 30% of the packaging's volume, while remaining recyclable. - Polenghi: reduced thickness of the pots and trays, resulting in 26 tons of plastic eliminated. - Saint Agur: incorporation of at least 20% recycled plastic with a medium-term objective of 40%, i.e. 33 tons of recycled plastic to date. - Bresse Bleu: the cheese packaging is now 100% recyclable, representing 10 tons of complex packaging that can be recycled every year. - Lucina: elimination of the plastic lid, which not only lowers the amount of plastic used, but also reduces the size of the transport boxes and improves the truck fill rate. - Valrhona: the Valrhona gifting range has been redesigned, which has led to an 18% reduction in the weight of the packaging and a 93% reduction in the amount of plastic, representing a saving of 10 tons of plastic and 4 tons of cardboard. - Révillon: reducing the collars for the roasting bags has helped save 26,000 m2 (1 ton) of plastic.

-Recyclable or biodegradable packaging made up 84.5% in 2022.
+Recyclable or biodegradable packaging made up 84.2% in 2022.